hkania/TE_Anno_Benchmark/README.md

   * `garlic_sequence_generation` uses ~660 Mb on one core and takes ~1 minute
   * `seqkit_split` uses ~220 Mb on 1 core and takes <1 min

+*IMPORTANT:* There is nothing to compare the outputs from testing Simulation_Snakefile to.
+Garlic sequence generation does not follow a given seed.
+You can double check that it ran correctly in the resulting log file.
+The log file can be located in `log/rule_garlic_sequence_generation/droMelTEST`.
+Use the command below to check that a value of 2 returned as expected (you will need to fill in XX with the corresponding slurm job number that snakemake generated for your rule_garlic_sequence_generation step).

+> ```
+> `grep -c 'Generated a sequence' log/rule_garlic_sequence_generation/droMelRBTEST/XX.log`
+> ```

 ### 2. Test [**AnnotationGen_Snakefile**](https://github.com/hkania/TE_Bench/blob/main/AnnotationGen_Snakefile), **Workflow Stage 2**

 This stage allows you to generate a GFF file to use as your reference GFF, or 'ground truth', after obtaining GARLIC sequences from the simulation stage above.